 This type of work needs to be extended to other buildings, and consideration given to reburying others, a cost-effective way of reducing their continuing decay.
 At the site of Kom el-Nana care takes the form of enclosing it within a barbed-wire fence to safeguard it from agricultural extension.

-At Amarna itself (on the waterfront at El-Till) a large Visitor Centre has been constructed by the Ministry of State for Antiquities.
+At Amarna itself (on the waterfront at El-Till) a large Visitor Centre has been constructed by the Ministry of Antiquities.
 The Amarna Project is co-operating in furnishing the displays and developing an educational outreach programme.

 Akhenaten and his people were not the only ones to have lived at Amarna.
 Although it is not a natural population centre other people at other times have made it their home.
 It supported a flourishing monastic society in the early centuries of Christianity in Egypt.
 Centuries later the present spread of villages appeared whose changing way of life reflects the dynamics of modern Egypt.